Addons

 Kubernetes Dashboard is a web interface for managing and monitoring a Kubernetes cluster.

-The Nginx Ingress add-on is required for the Dashboard to function.
+Kubernetes Dashboard requires the Nginx Ingress add-on to function.
 When enabling Kubernetes Dashboard, Nginx Ingress will be automatically selected.

 How It Works